ethereumclassic/ECIPs/_specs/ecip-tabs.md

 For example, a block produced in the `[1-8] second` interval (`2049/2048*parent.difficulty`) with a diminished TABS value (`4095/4096*parent.TABS`) yields an equivalent overall consensus score (`+1/4096`) compared with a block produced in the next `[9-17] second` interval (`2048/2048*parent.difficulty`) with an increased TABS value (`4097/4096*parent.TABS`) yielding also a consensus score increase of a proportional `+1/4096`.

 Further investigation and analysis is encouraged for alternative adjustment rates, eg. `128`.

-## Median-Seeking Adjustment Algorithm

-The proposed algorithm "synthesizing" TABS is an implementation of a median-seeking algorithm.

-From this, and by definition, we expect that eventually for some set of blocks, roughly half will have TAB values above, and half below the resulting TABS value.
-However, since the block authorship _per miner_ is not equally distributed, the TABS score will be weighted more heavily toward more prolific miners.
-The scale of this weighting will depend on the ratio of the aggregate balance of public transactions relative to any balance represented exclusively by some miner.

-Further investigation and analysis is encouraged for alternative adjustment algorithms, eg. moving averages, sequential weights.[^3]

-[^3]: Another idea uses a count of sequential TABS drops (number of consecutive falling adjustments) to cause the TABS value to fall _faster_ when it is only (or usually) falling.

 ## PoW Race Incentives are (Mostly) Maintained